kevinlimantoro123/tp/docs/UserGuide.md

    * `delete 3` : Deletes the 3rd contact shown in the current list.

    * `clear` : Deletes all contacts.

+   * `undo` : Revert a change you accidentally did to the address book.

    * `exit` : Exits the app.